f5devcentral/f5-beacon/examples/ansible-integration/README.md

           owner: The Avengers
           region: US East
   ```
-- Each AS3 app must have constants set similar to below referencing which Beacon app to associate with them.
+- Each AS3 app must have constants set similar to below referencing the associated Beacon app(s).
   ```
   "App1": {
   "class": "Application",